SaiD-MH/Java-Design-Pattern/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this repository by adding new design patterns, improving existing examples, or fixing bugs, please follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature/your-feature).
+2. Create a new branch (git checkout -b feature/your-feature).
-3.Make your changes.
+3. Make your changes.
-4.Commit your changes (git commit -am 'Add new pattern').
+4. Commit your changes (git commit -am 'Add new pattern').
-5.Push to the branch (git push origin feature/your-feature).
+5. Push to the branch (git push origin feature/your-feature).
-6.Create a new Pull Request.
+6. Create a new Pull Request.

 Please ensure that your code follows the repository's coding standards and includes appropriate documentation.